Navigating Shifts in Health Equity Research Funding Priorities: A Nursing PhD Candidate’s Perspective

 Trusting the patient’s expertise.

 Mr. Pierce was very much ahead of his time in terms of acknowledging patients’ expertise in their own health.
-He listened to my account of symptoms, asking my parents […]
+He listened to my account of symptoms, asking my parents to […]

 2020-12-02T10:58:37-05:00December 2nd, 2020|Nursing|0 Comments